AARP Eye Center

 Sources: National Institute on Aging, Mayo Clinic

-If it is dementia, you’ll want to plan how you will manage care, especially as the condition progresses.
+If it is dementia, you’ll want to plan how you will manage care or pursue treatment, especially as the condition progresses.

 10 warning signs of dementia